-The Municipal Association board of directors created this grant program to fund projects that will produce measurable results, can be maintained over time and illustrate best practices for that can be replicated in other cities.
+The Municipal Association board of directors created the program to fund projects that will produce measurable results, that can be maintained over time and illustrate best practices that can be replicated in other cities.

 Contact: Barbara Johnson, 843.473.3951

 City of Central – "Façade Grant Improvement Program"

 Capitalizing on its ongoing downtown improvement efforts, the city will leverage grants funds with local dollars to expand its Façade Grant Improvement Program.

 City of Conway – "Riverfront Amphitheater Feasibility Study"

 The city will conduct a feasibility study for a proposed amphitheater along the downtown Riverwalk.
 The proposed amphitheater would be home to the existing Theatre of the Republic and allow it to hold outdoor performances, which will attract residents and visitors to the downtown.

 Using grant funds as leverage with a Community Development Block Grant, the town will stabilize and renovate its historic Rosenwald School for use as a technology and vocational education facility.

 City of Laurens – "Small Business Learning Lab"

 The Small Business Learning Lab will be a small business development center for the City of Laurens and a resource center for entrepreneurs.
 Grant funds will be used to engage design professionals to develop the Learning Lab in a historic downtown building that will focus on the design elements needed to make the lab suitable for attracting entrepreneurs.